brunohadlich/brunohadlich.github.io/_posts/2019-3-18-How-to-disassemble-glibc-functions.md

 ```
 After that compile it with "gcc main.c -o main".

-Now if you run "ldd main" it is possible to see that main program requires libc, in your system it will probably be at /lib/x86_64-linux-gnu/.
+Now if you run "ldd main" will see that main program requires libc, in your system it will probably be at /lib/x86_64-linux-gnu/.

 My output: